ItsMajestiX/ServerModManager/readme.md

 <p>The directory TestingServer is a directory you can use to debug the program without needing to download from the repository.
 Just install Python 3 and run server.bat.</p>
 <h1 id="to-do">To Do</h1>
 <ul>
-<li>Framework Dependant Executable to remove the need for all those pesky extra DLLs (most likely coming with .NET Core 3.0 and VS 2019, so hopefully soon)</li>
-<li>Don’t dump stack trace</li>
 <li>Update command</li>
 <li>Futureproof JSON</li>
 <li>Add incompatibilities</li>